faisal8373/faisal8373/README.md

-# Faisal Javed 🌟 | React Native Mobile App Developer
+# Faisal Javed 🌟 | MERN | React Native Mobile App Developer

 **Passionate about building modern, innovative mobile applications.** I specialize in **React Native** and the **MERN Stack**, with experience in creating seamless user experiences and integrating cutting-edge technologies.